ueberdosis/tiptap/docs/src/docPages/guide/collaborative-editing.md

     const { requestHeaders, requestParameters } = data
     // Your code here, for example a request to an API

-    // If the user is not authorized … if (requestParameters.access_token !== 'super-secret-token') {
+    // If the user is not authenticated … if (requestParameters.access_token !== 'super-secret-token') {
        return reject()
     }